Why every leader should understand how to build intrinsic motivation

 Leaders in today’s world of work are facing a rapid pace of change involving complex and unpredictable challenges.
 Digital disruptions such as generative AI and other advanced technologies are changing the playing field for many organisations.
 This certainly doesn’t make things easy for leaders who need to find ways to energise their teams to navigate these challenges with agility and creativity.

 So, how can leaders best do this and set their organisations up for sustainable success?
-One answer lies in having a deeper understanding of the science of motivation and shifting the focus towards more human-centred leadership – a core theme that emerged from our international research study into the future of leadership.
-Leading through change effectively requires leaders to foster the innate motivation and drive that comes from within employees, rather than relying on extrinsic rewards, incentives, threats, or punishment.
+One answer is intrinsic motivation.
+Understanding intrinsic motivation and how to build it lies in having a deeper understanding of the science of motivation and shifting the focus towards more human-centred leadership – a core theme that emerged from our international research study regarding the future of leadership.
+Leading through change effectively requires leaders to foster the intrinsic motivation and drive that comes from within employees, rather than relying on extrinsic rewards, incentives, threats, or punishment.

 Understanding different types of motivation

 Extensive research into the psychology of motivation shows that employees experience different types of motivation at work.
-These types of motivation exist on a quality continuum.
+These types of motivation exist on a quality continuum shown below.
+It is worth noting that at different times and in relation to different work activities and goals, it is common for people to move between various points on this motivation continuum.

 Talogy intrinsic motivation range graphic

 In contrast, high quality, autonomous motivation is characterised by people feeling a sense of choice and embracing goals because they find them personally meaningful and aligned to their values.
-At the very top end of this motivation continuum is intrinsic motivation, where people are fully engaged and absorbed in an activity because they find it inherently interesting and enjoyable.
+At the very top end of this motivation continuum is intrinsic motivation.

 Why should leaders care about intrinsic motivation?

-This is important for leaders to understand because decades of research studies indicate that more autonomous, intrinsically motivated employees tend to demonstrate greater job performance and productivity.
-They are more persistent, focused, and engaged in their work.
-Moreover, they tend to deal with change better, show more initiative and innovative behaviour, and feel greater commitment to the organisation.
+Intrinsic motivation is important for leaders to understand because decades of research studies indicate that more autonomous, intrinsically motivated employees tend to demonstrate greater job performance and productivity.
+They are often more persistent, focused, and engaged in their work.
+Moreover, employees fueled by intrinsic motivators tend to deal with change better, show more initiative and innovative behaviour, and feel greater commitment to the organisation.

-On a personal level, autonomously motivated employees also report experiencing greater well-being and happiness with lower levels of burnout.
-So, if leaders create a climate that encourages more intrinsic motivation, this should lead to both productive and happy workers – the perfect mix.
+On a personal level, intrinsically motivated employees also report experiencing greater wellbeing and happiness with lower levels of burnout.
+So, if leaders create a climate that supports intrinsic needs, the result should lead to both productive and happy workers – the ideal mix.

-This is not to say that rewards and incentives don’t have their place – of course they do.
-However, leaders should recognise these are not the foundations to build high quality motivation with their teams.
-In certain situations, emphasising external rewards can even have a negative impact because they narrow someone’s focus, reduce creativity, and encourage more counter-productive behaviour at work, such as a lack of collaboration.
+This is not to say that rewards and incentives don’t have their place at work – of course they do.
+However, leaders should recognise these are not the motivators needed to build high quality intrinsic motivation within their teams.
+In certain situations, emphasising external rewards, or extrinsic motivators, can even have a negative impact as they can narrow someone’s focus, reduce creativity, and encourage more counter-productive behaviours at work, such as a lack of collaboration.

 What do employees need to become more intrinsically motivated?